Wise men talk because they have something to say; fools, because they have to say something. - Plato

 The furniture store keeps calling me, asking me to come back.
 But all I wanted was that one night stand.

 HP has multiple items with the same serial number?
-How stupid!
-In this section rather than opinion as we find this ridiculously funny.
+How hilarious (and stupid)!

 Thanks for all the help over these years, Jeff...